Harlem Simiona

-Harlem Simiona is a New Zealand born footballer with heritage from the Cook Islands, who plays as a forward for Ngongotaha as well as the Cook Islands national football team.
+Harlem Simiona (born 3 September 1992) is a New Zealand born footballer with heritage from the Cook Islands, who plays as a forward for Ngongotaha as well as the Cook Islands national football team.

 Career

 International

 Simiona qualified to represent the Cook Islands through his grandfather, receiving his first call up to the squad in August 2015, for the 2018 FIFA World Cup qualification matches against American Samoa, Samoa and Tonga.